amamic1803/F-Hasher/README.md

 # F-Hasher
-Get desired hash value of a selected file.
+Get the desired hash value of a selected file.

 ![screenshot](https://user-images.githubusercontent.com/40371578/192598621-376d9a4f-a04b-4ef7-a711-46408a1bd08d.png)

+## Downloading
+Prebuilt program is available under Releases

+## Building
+1. Clone repository
+2. Run command: `pip install -r requirements.txt`
+3. Run build.py
+4. Built `*.exe` will be placed in the same folder